What is an ODSP? The on-line resources say:

 Is it Worthwhile Having an RDSP?

-An RDSP cannot be used to simply supplement income.
-Any moneys withdrawn will need to be used within a month or that income will lower the ODSP payments to the disabled person.
+An RDSP cannot be used to supplement income.
+Any money withdrawn will need to be used within a month or that income will lower the ODSP payments to the disabled person.
 Any money withdrawn from an RDSP would be a short-term or one-time cost.

 Given how little income the ODSP pays, any RDSP opened would most likely receive a CDSB (Canadian Disability Savings Bond) of $1000 a year.
 This suggests it is worthwhile opening an RDSP even if no money was available to deposit into the account.
 The RDSP beneficiary will not have their ODSP penalized for the RDSP.